 Due to lack of access and affordability, individuals and families cannot get the medicine they need to stay healthy.
 By partnering with hospitals & clinics, Americares India is working to change that!

 The success of Americares India has been characterized by timely response, meaningful impact, high integrity and intense passion for the work.
 To deliver medicine, relief supplies and health care to the needy, Americares India has developed a platform based on strategic partnerships, field experience, high efficiency and tight auditing procedures.
 Read our latest news below.

-Spirit of Humanity, an initiative by Americares, recognized and rewarded 6 NGOs in varied impact sectors.
-The finale of the 8th Spirit of Humanity brought together not-for-profit organizations, academia, government authorities, thought leaders and corporations for sustained engagement and cross learning.
+Spirit of Humanity, an initiative by Americares India has recognised and rewarded six NGOs within various categories in its finale held recently in Mumbai.
+The finale of the 9th Spirit of Humanity brought together not-for-profit organizations, academia, government authorities, thought leaders and corporations for sustained engagement and cross learning.

 July 17, 2017